Update time: March 19, 2026

 COOKIES

-- Visitor ID :The s.visitorID variable is a string that contains a custom unique identifier for the visitor.
-Adobe advises against using this variable.
-Use the Adobe Experience Cloud Identity Service instead.
+- Visitor ID :The s.visitorID variable is used to store a custom unique identifier for each visitor.
+However, Adobe does not recommend using this variable.
+Instead, you should use the Adobe Experience Cloud Identity Service.

 - Default : Cookie expires after 2 years.